-8.2 To justify local needs affordable dwellings provided through the exceptions approach or in a rural settlement, a local housing need must already exist within the community.
-Applicants promoting a group of local needs affordable houses must seek the advice of the Council's Housing and Planning Officers.
-They will need to demonstrate that there is a genuine need for the local needs affordable housing within a community through an up-to-date survey usually involving the local Parish or Town Council and in association with the Rural Housing Trust.
+8.2 To justify local needs Affordable Dwellings provided through the exceptions approach or in a rural settlement, a local housing need must already exist within the community.
+Applicants promoting a group of local needs Affordable Homes must seek the advice of the Council's designated Affordable Housing Officer.
+Applicants will need to demonstrate that there is a genuine need for the local needs Affordable Housing within a community through an up-to-date survey usually involving the local Parish or Town Council and in association with the Rural Housing Trust (or similar).
 The onus will be on the applicants promoting a scheme to demonstrate that their proposal will meet the housing needs identified for a particular community effectively in terms of the number, tenure and size of dwellings being proposed.
 In all cases, any properties developed will be the subject of 100% local occupancy conditions.